gitops-jml/gitops-with-rhacm/README.md

 ![Image](./images/petclinic.jpg)

-- try to scale the application and observe that ArgoCD synchronize the application back to the stage defined in Git
+- try to scale the application and observe that RHACM synchronize the application back to the stage defined in Git

 UC3: Add rook-ceph storage to the cluster
 ---------------------------